 Skills & Drills led by Steve Riding offered skills/drills to 112 members May-June for levels, 3.0, 3.5, and 4.0.

 Tournaments: The Pikes Peak or Bust tournament with 200 players was managed by Alia Rieker and Steve Ridings.
 The 2019 Great Plains Regional Tournament managed by Steve and Ramona Boone was the biggest yet in the past four years.
 PPPA and GPR NP hosted 473 participants from 23 states, Mexico and Canada.
 The Rocky Mountain State Games Tournament 2019 was run by an outside company.

-Referee Management: Bob Paulson, assisted by Alia Rieker continues to be the best referee coordinator ever.
-Also Bob traveled to other Colorado cities to give clinics to aspiring refs.
+Referee Management: Bob Paulson, assisted by Alia Rieker, continues to be the best referee coordinator ever.
+Also, Bob traveled to other Colorado cities to give clinics to aspiring referees.
 In 2019 we provided referees for about 1,000 matches.
 Bob is stepping back and Alia will be an excellent replacement for him.